 The Battle of Lepanto is the panel in front of which people stand for a long time absorbing the detail of the battle, the virgin protecting the fleet, the stormy seas, and the two boys sitting on the edge of the panel, one Christian and one infidel, who resemble in every way – even down to their clothes – the street urchins one can still see playing in the streets of Palermo.

-The 16th century Battle of Lepanto was the largest naval battle since antiquity.
+The 16th century Battle of Lepanto was the largest naval battle since antiquity and the last major engagement fought between more than 400 rowing vessels.
 A fleet of the Holy League, a coalition of European Catholic maritime states of which the Venetian and Spanish Empires were the main powers, inflicted a major defeat on the Ottoman Empire in the Gulf of Patras.
-It marked the last major sea battle fought between more than 400 rowing vessels and was the largest naval battle since antiquity.
 Miguel de Cervantes, author of Don Quixote, was one of those injured in the battle.

-I think it fair to say that Serpotta displays an anti-war sentiment in this work which I think was unusual for the time.
+I think it fair to say that Serpotta displays in this work, an anti-war sentiment, or if not anti-war then a compassion for the enemy unusual at that time.

 The altar in the Oratory is disappointing after the sheer gorgeousness of the walls.
-It was originally famous because of the painting, Nativity with St. Francis and St. Lawrence (1609), a masterpiece by Caravaggio, but this was stolen in 1969.
+It was originally famous because it held a masterpiece by the great Caravaggio, a Nativity with St. Francis and St. Lawrence (1609), but this was stolen in 1969.
 It has never been recovered despite a massive reward being offered.
 It is presumed that the theft was the work of the Sicilian Mafia and the latest rumour is that it was shredded and fed to pigs.

 In 2015 a rather poor digital copy of the altarpiece was placed in the vacant space but it cannot be considered even a good copy.